 How do I file a Tax Return?

 You may start to see lots of ads on TV for services who will help guide you through the tax filing process.
-However, most of those services are NOT familiar with handling J-1 taxes and should not be used.
+However, most of those services are NOT familiar with handling tax preparation for J-1 visa holders and should not be used.

 First, you will need to collect the W-2 provided by your company, school, or employer.
 The W-2 document summarizes your income and taxes from the past calendar year with that specific company or organization.
 You should not expect your W-2 until January.
 Some W-2s will be available online, but other times it will be sent via email.
 Talk to your Host Organization if you have any questions about receiving your W-2!

-Once you receive this document, Spirit suggests utilizing a company called Sprintax who has experience with assisting J-1 participants through the tax filing process.
+Once you receive your W-2s, Spirit suggests utilizing a company called Sprintax who has experience with assisting J-1 participants through the tax filing process.
 You will receive an email from Spirit in January with information about how to use this service.